-This is an award-winning restaurant, and is only a five minute walk from Agonda beach.
+This is an award-winning cafe restaurant, and is only a five-minute walk from Agonda beach.
 They use only organic and fresh produce.
-It is located in a resort in Canacona, and offers a range and quality of vegetarian food, with vegan alternatives.
+Located in a resort in Canacona, it offers a range of quality vegetarian food, with vegan alternatives.
 It's tucked inside an eco-resort, has a laid-back ambience and some yummy desserts and smoothies.

 Bean Me Up